 Respondent answers to the question, "What are the elements that you think affect having a high-social-status occupation?" reveal a meritocratic way of thinking, which refers to a belief in a system in which social status is assigned through intellect and hard-work (Appendix 1-7).
 The greatest number of respondents (98.5%) considered educational background to be "very relevant" in determining social status, closely followed by individual ability (97.5%).
 A lesser number of respondents rated the following as "very relevant": experience studying abroad (71.8%), connections (57%), parentage (31.5%), and hometown (13.7%).
 What is noteworthy here is that the top three items are regarded as meritocratic elements, and the bottom three items are aristocratic.
-Interestingly, there was more notable disagreement among respondents rating these factors as "somewhat irrelevant" or "irrelevant" to having a high-social-status occupation (68.5% and 86.3% for each factor, respectively).
+Interestingly, there was more notable disagreement among respondents as to the importance of parentage and hometown, with a large proportion of respondents rating these factors as "somewhat irrelevant" or "irrelevant" to having a high-social-status occupation (68.5% and 86.3% for each factor, respectively).